dynamicgamingsolutions/theme_name_repository/README.md

 The tools mentioned above are available to everyone who has access to the "Themes" page.

 </br>

-Users with specific access may have options to add and/or edit Vendors, Cabinets, and Themes.
-To access these permissions, please contact your admin.
-Due to how AppSheet displays **actions** (buttons), most will not have the action name prominently displayed.

 <img src="https://github.com/dynamicgamingsolutions/theme_name_repository/blob/main/src/img/main_actions.png"
     alt="main actions"